 Like a new car, a new home is unlikely to hit you with surprise bills for repairs.
-Also, modern roofing and cladding materials typically require less maintenance than those of the past.
+They also come with guarantees for materials and workmanship.
+What’s more, modern roofing and cladding materials typically require less maintenance than those of the past.
 When everything’s new – particularly wiring, plumbing, heating and appliances – there’s less risk of catastrophes that upset family budgeting.

 - Cheaper insurance

 You’ll probably find that a new-build is cheaper to insure than an existing home, especially if the existing home is pre-1935.
 Depending on your location, insurance companies recognise that a brand new home may come with fewer risks than an old home.

 A recently-built home that’s all permitted and signed off (has achieved Code Compliance) provides buyers with peace of mind.
 Depending on where the home is located, this usually means a higher sale price.
 What’s more, near-new homes are easy to prepare for market because they require less maintenance.

 The negatives of building a new home